alvarotrigo/fullPage.js/README.md

 Working under all modern browsers as well as old ones such as IE8, Opera 12...

 ## Usage
-As you can see in the `example.html` file, you will need to include the javascript file `jquery.fullPage.js` and the css file `jquery.fullPage.css` of the plugin as well as [jQuery library](http://jquery.com/) (and the [jQuery UI library](http://jqueryui.com/) in case you want to use easing effects. (active by default))
+As you can see in the `example.html` file, you will need to include the javascript file `jquery.fullPage.js` (or the minified version `jquery.fullPage.min.js`) and the css file `jquery.fullPage.css` of the plugin as well as [jQuery library](http://jquery.com/) (and the [jQuery UI library](http://jqueryui.com/) in case you want to use easing effects. (active by default))

 ###Including files: